Highland Park High School (New Jersey): Athletics

 Highland Park High School Owls compete in the Greater Middlesex Conference, which is comprised of public and private high schools in the Middlesex County area and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 348 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
 The football team competes in Division 1B of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
-The school was classified by the NJSIAA as Group I South for football for 2018–2020.
+The school was classified by the NJSIAA as Group I South for football for 2024–2026, which included schools with 185 to 482 students.
 The school's mascot is the Owl.
-The colors of HPHS and their various sports teams are maroon and white.
+The colors of HPHS and its various sports teams are maroon and white.

 HPHS is known for its long-time success in track and field and baseball, with more recent successes in boys' and girls' soccer and boys' and girls' tennis.
 There is also the girls' and boys' basketball teams and the cheer leading and dance teams that performs at football and basketball games.
 The school also has cross country, girls volleyball, wrestling and softball teams.
 HPHS is also home to an Ultimate team, the Enforcers, although the team is not affiliated with the school's varsity sports program.

 The boys basketball team won the Group I state championship in 1948, defeating Weehawken High School by a score of 57-53 in the tournament's championship game.

-The boys track team won the spring track title in Group II in 1958, 1959 and 1960.
+The boys track team won the spring / outdoor track title in Group II in 1958, 1959 and 1960.

 The baseball team won the Central Jersey Group II state sectional championship in 1959, 1962, 1966, 1969 and 1970.